morganmueller/Internet-Geographies/README.md

 You can expect to have a few assigned readings and or videos to watch each week (these are marked as readings underneath each Monday class heading - any resources marked optional are not mandatory but are typically relevant and quite informative.)
 You must complete all readings prior to class, and come ready to participate in discussion.
 Details for how to submit assignments will be given in class.

 ## READING RESPONSES
-Starting in week 2, choose five readings from anywhere in the syllabus and write a 250-word reading response to each.
-Upload your response to the shared class google doc by 11pm the night before the next Monday class to give everyone else enough time to read your work!
+Starting in week 2, choose five readings from anywhere in the syllabus and write a 250 word reading response to each.
+Upload your response to the shared class google doc by 11pm the night before the following Monday class to give everyone else enough time to read your work!
 Reading responses are discussion aids to be shared with the class.
 These responses are to demonstrate your engagement with the course material.
 You may choose to write about a specific passage or image in the reading, compare the reading to previous readings, or perhaps even diagram the structure of the argument.

 ## DISCUSSION LEAD

 During our first meeting, you will sign up to co-lead two reading discussions of your choice.
-For each Monday meeting thereafter, I will begin by mapping out the week's theme within a broader field, cultural context, or contemporary debate, highlighting key interventions and implications.
+For each Monday meeting thereafter (starting in week 3), I will begin by mapping out the week's theme within a broader field, cultural context, or contemporary debate, highlighting key interventions and implications.
 Your team will then follow with a 20-minute presentation involving close readings and analysis of the text/s.
 In your presentation, please (1) specify key figures and keywords, (2) draw out main arguments and structure, (3) note methods and sources used, and (4) finally, raise discussion points/questions, and/or a class exercise.
 Kindly email me your presentation outline by 7pm the day before.

 **Addendum**: There are a few weeks where full books will be assigned for reading.
 During those weeks the expectation will be that everyone reads the introduction and conclusion.
 I will then assign each reading group a chapter to read.
-During the following class's meeting each group will give a brief (5-10 minute) presentation on their assigned chapter of the book so the class will cumulatively have a grasp of major themes of the work.
+During the following class's meeting each group will give a brief (5-10 minute) presentation on their assigned chapter(s) of the book so the class will cumulatively have a grasp of major themes of the work.

 ## THIS SYLLABUS IS IN FLUX